steevanb/symfony-form-options-builder/Documentation/formoptionsbuilder.md

 SymfonyFormOptionsBuilder\FormOptionsBuilder\FormOptionsBuilder
 ========================================================

-This objects offer you an object vision of generating options for FormType configureOptions() method.
+This objects offer you an object vision of generating options for `FormType::configureOptions()`.

 Usage in configureOption()
 --------------------------